mendix/docs/content/data-hub/general/Data-hub-api-how-to.md

-## 8.2 Retrieve Contract of a specific Service
+## 8.2 Retrieve Contract of a Specific Service

 In order to consume datasets from a service, the contract files must be retrieved from the details registered in the Catalog.
 This contract can then be loaded in your business application, parsed, and the datasets consumed to create a new application.